Why Kings could be Draymond suitors in free agency

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.

-"It would be interesting with [Domantas] Sabonis, that would be an interesting first practice. tTat would be an extraordinarily interesting situation."
+"It would be interesting with [Domantas] Sabonis, that would be an interesting first practice.
+That would be an extraordinarily interesting situation."

 Sacramento reportedly traded its No. 24 pick and center Richaun Holmes to the Dallas Mavericks in Thursday's draft in a move that cleared up significant cap space.
 Holmes was due $12 million in 2023-24 and had a $12.8 million player option for 2024-25.